Tremors 2: Aftershocks: Development

 Tremors 2: Aftershocks began production in 1993 when MCA Universal (feature films division) liked the script.
-The film was originally planned to be filmed in Australia on a 17 million-dollar budget with the proposal that Kevin Bacon and Reba McEntire would both be returning.
+The film was originally planned to be filmed in Australia on a 17-million-dollar budget, with the proposal that Kevin Bacon and Reba McEntire would both be returning.
 McEntire declined due to a major tour she had currently been on, and Bacon, while intrigued, ultimately turned it down to do Apollo 13.
-Due to the lack of star power and the mediocre box-office performance of the first film, the distributional and promotional cost for a theater release was considered to be too high and the feature film division lost interest.
+Due to the lack of star power and the mediocre box-office performance of the first film, the distribution and promotional costs for a theater release were considered too high, and the feature film division lost interest.
 The film was on the verge of being canceled entirely due to high costs when several actors and effects artists offered to lower their rates or do the jobs for free just to help the film get produced; this included S.S.
 Wilson, who offered to direct the film for free to save money on hiring another director.

 Although the first film was only a minor theatrical hit, it would go on to be far more successful on the home-video rental market.
-This caused Tremors 2 to be moved to the MCA/Universal home video division on a budget of $4 million.
-Despite the budget being severely slashed, the same script was ultimately used but with several special effects sequences scrapped, including a scene where Burt Gummer commandeers a tank and a scene where characters fight the monsters using American Civil War muskets.
+This led to Tremors 2 being moved to the MCA/Universal home video division on a $4 million budget.
+Despite the budget being severely slashed, the same script was ultimately used, with several special effects sequences scrapped, including a scene where Burt Gummer commandeers a tank and another where characters fight the monsters with American Civil War muskets.
 To assist with costs, the location was changed from Australia to southern Mexico.
-Filming took place near Valencia, California in a total of 27 days in early 1994.
+Filming took place near Valencia in a total of 27 days in early 1994.
 The film was also released straight-to-video with only a limited theater release.